Review the Core Data Dictionary

 - Section identifiers cannot be re-used.

 - Section Attributes – Clarification on Key and Value fields.
-The Key is what users will see and what is displayed in reports.
-Value is an internal value that is not visible to users or when reporting.
+The Key is what users will see and what is displayed in the product.
+Value is an internal value that is not visible to users.

 Review ‘Explore Course Data’

 - If there are any questions or concerns regarding naming conventions you have used previously in the Campus Labs platform, you can review past data from the “explore course data” section of the data management site.

 - From the Explore Course Data screen you can search any of the core data sets to review any data currently residing in Core Data.